Coroner in direct warning to teenagers after boy’s drug death at Leeds Festival

 “So preparing your child and their friends is critical.”

-Flanked by his wife, Nicola, Mr Celino said the family was pleased that Festival Republic and its managing director Melvin Benn were “taking our concerns seriously” and implementing new measures in 2023 to support and safeguard vulnerable youngsters.
+Flanked by his wife Nicola, Mr Celino said the family are pleased Festival Republic and its managing director Melvin Benn are “taking our concerns seriously” and implementing new measures in 2023 to support and safeguard vulnerable youngsters.

 He said: “However, those efforts can only be considered effective if everyone, particularly the children attending, come home safely in 2023.”